opencog/atomspace/opencog/query/README.md

 downward tree-compare effectively looks like situation B).

-Situation D) is easily dealt with by using the existing backtracking infrastructure, and so presents no new challanges.
+Situation D) is easily dealt with by using the existing backtracking infrastructure, and so presents no new challenges.

 Performance
 -----------
-All fo the uses of the word "combinatoric explosion" in the above may have you alarmed.
+All of the uses of the word "combinatoric explosion" in the above may have you alarmed.
 Not to worry.
 Performance is fast!
 In "typical" datasets containing many millions of atoms, all "typical" queries run in milliseconds or less.
 This is in part because, at least so far, most